Unisex name

 A unisex name (also known as an epicene name, a gender-neutral name or an androgynous name) is a given name that is not gender-specific.
 Unisex names are common in the English-speaking world, especially in the United States.
 By contrast, some countries have laws preventing unisex names, requiring parents to give their children sex-specific names.
 In other countries or cultures, social norms oppose such names and transgressions may result in discrimination, ridicule, and psychological abuse.

 Names may have different gender connotations from country to country or language to language.
 For example, the Italian male name Andrea (derived from Greek Andreas) is understood as a female name in many languages, such as English, German, Hungarian, Czech, and Spanish.

 Parents may name their child in honor of a person of another sex, which – if done widely – can result in the name becoming unisex.
 For example, Christians, particularly Catholics, may give a child a second/middle name of the opposite sex, e.g. name a son Marie or Maria in honor of the Virgin Mary or formerly Anne for Saint Anne; or name a daughter José in honor of Saint Joseph or Jean in honor of John the Baptist.

-This practice is rare in English-speaking countries.
+In the United States, one popular names website considers a name unisex if Census Bureau and Social Security Administration data shows a name is assigned to a particular gender less than 95 percent of the time.

-Some masculine and feminine names are homophones, pronounced the same for both sexes but spelled differently.
+Some masculine and feminine names are homophones, pronounced the same regardless of gender but spelled differently.
 These names are not strictly unisex names.